-Lyndey Milan OAM, a familiar face on television and in print, has been instrumental in changing the way Australians think about food and wine for over 30 years via her own nine best-selling cookbooks, eight TV series and influence as former Food Director of the iconic Australian Women’s Weekly.
+Lyndey Milan OAM, a familiar face on television and in print, has been instrumental in changing the way Australians think about food and wine for over 30 years via her own nine best-selling cookbooks, nine TV series and influence as former Food Director of the iconic Australian Women’s Weekly.
 She is an award-winning multi-media presenter, MC, speaker, food & wine teacher, consultant, debater, judge and regional Australian specialist who makes numerous TV & culinary appearances.
 She has an ability to connect with all audiences.

-Lyndey is also Creative Director of Flame Media, an international TV Production and Distribution Company with offices around the world and Flame Studio in Sydney. she is also Food Editor of a new, postive website Happy Ali News, with an impressive line-up of global contributors sharing seriously happy news.
+Lyndey was also Creative Director of Flame Media, an international TV Production and Distribution Company with offices around the world and Flame Studio in Sydney.
+She is also Food Editor of a new, positive website Happy Ali News, with an impressive line-up of global contributors sharing seriously happy news.
 In 2021 she completed a Diplome d’Universite du Gout, de la Gastronomie et des Arts de la Table (University of Reims, Champagne-Ardenne).

 She has a profile beyond Australia including: UK’s Saturday Kitchen; NBC Today Show during the Sydney Olympics; with Anthony Bourdain when he was filming in Australia; in Rick Stein’s Seafood Odyssey.
 During her eight years as co-host of Fresh with The Australian Women’s Weekly on the Nine Network Australia, she regularly hosted such visiting chefs as Jamie Oliver, Rick Stein and Gordon Ramsay.
 She now splits her time between Australia, the UK and Singapore.